farid809/CarND-LaneLines-P1/writeup_template.md

 #### Challenge

-This pipeline didn't work with the challenge video, possibely becuase this video introduced the following:
+This pipeline didn't work with the challenge video, possibly because this video introduced the following:
 1. Curved lanes
 2. Tree shadows